William Johnson (judge): Supreme Court career

 On March 22, 1804, President Thomas Jefferson nominated Johnson to be an associate justice of the United States Supreme Court, as the successor of Alfred Moore.
 He was confirmed by the United States Senate by voice vote on March 24, 1804, and was sworn into office on May 7, 1804.
-Jefferson nominated the 32-year-old Johnson because he was from a similar geographic region as Moore, because Johnson's health would allow him to travel regularly (a requirement of the position at the time), and because Johnson adhered to republican principles.
+Jefferson nominated the 32-year-old Johnson because he was from a similar geographic region as Moore, because Johnson's health would allow him to travel regularly (a requirement of the position at the time), and because Johnson adhered to Jeffersonian Republican principles.
 He was the first member of the Court who was not a Federalist.
+He was also, and as of 2026 remains, the youngest justice at the start of their Supreme Court tenure at 32 years, 132 days—Joseph Story, who was younger at his time of nomination in 1811, was eight days older than Johnson was at the start of their respective tenures.

 In his years on the Court, Johnson developed a reputation as a frequent and articulate dissenter from the Federalist majority.
 While Chief Justice John Marshall was frequently able to steer the opinions of most of the justices, Johnson demonstrated an independent streak.
 Johnson restored the practice of delivering seriatim opinions (a separate opinion from the opinion of the Court) and from 1805 through 1833, he wrote nearly half of the Supreme Court's dissenting opinions.
 For this reason, he has been nicknamed the "first dissenter."

 During his tenure, Johnson wrote the majority opinion for only two major cases: United States v.
 Hudson and Goodwin in 1812, and Mechanics' Bank of Alexandria v.
 Bank of Columbia in 1820.
 In U.S. v.
 Hudson, the Court held that federal courts lacked the power to develop common law crimes, a decision which was celebrated by Jeffersonians.
 However, in Mechanics' Bank, the Court established federal common law precedent that a federal judge could hear parol evidence to explain a written contractual agreement if the agreement's meaning was ambiguous.
 Johnson also wrote over a hundred majority opinions for "arcane land, admiralty, and insurance cases" as well as numerous concurrences.
 Following 1820, Johnson wrote fewer majority opinions and more dissents.
 The increase in dissents from Johnson may have been due to influence from Jefferson, who praised the practice and urged Johnson to publish more.
 Ultimately, Johnson wrote about half of the dissents during the Marshall Court.